 If you're using Authorize.net, add two columns to fill in the Customer Profile ID and the Customer Payment Profile ID in the Migration template:

 To bulk export those IDs from Authorize.net, you can use this guide.

 When you are on the Advanced Search screen, under 'Profile Type', select 'Search All Profiles'.
 Some customers have more than one payment profile id from having entered more than one card over time.
 The first record in the file corresponds to the most recent, active profile.

-When we migrate the customer to ReCharge, we also create the customer accounts in Shopify.
+When we migrate the customer to ReCharge, we also create the customer profiles in Shopify.
 That doesn't create the login and password itself, just the email record for their login.
 Shopify doesn't have an easy way to import passwords, due to security reasons.
 Customers tend to re-use their passwords, this is what makes it a security constraint.
-However, you can then use Shopify to send out mass invites to the customers.
-If a customer account has already been created in Shopify at the time of the ReCharge migration, our system will automatically find the existing account with the matching email and connect it.
+However, you can then use Shopify to send out mass invites to your customers.
+If a customer profile has already been created in Shopify at the time of the ReCharge migration, our system will automatically find the existing profile with the matching email and connect it.

 Notifications sent to imported customers

 We do not send any notification that states customers are now in ReCharge.
 However, customers might get an email regarding their next charge depending on how you have set Upcoming charge notification.
 If this notification is turned on and if their next charge is up to three days after the import they will be notified.
 Please be sure to check on how you have set Upcoming charge notification in Settings > Notifications.